-No. Criterion Assessment guideline and interpretation Level/ -)C 1 field Pr PC otect ed points SB SS SB SS GR 5.4 Nitrogen (N) and Phosphate (P) fertilisation in soil based protected cultivation Nitrogen (N) fertilisation: The total amount of Nitrogen complies at company level with the application limits for nitrogen, specified per crop, as presented in Annex 5b.
+No. Criterion Assessment guideline and interpretation Level/ Open)C field Pr PC ed points SB SS SB ss GR 5.4 Nitrogen (N) and Phosphate (P) fertilisation in soil based protected cultivation Nitrogen (N) fertilisation: The total amount of Nitrogen complies at company level with the application limits for nitrogen, specified per crop, as presented in Annex 5b.
 The application limits mentioned are annual limits.
 In case a crop is grown only part of the year, the application limit must be recalculated pro rata in months.
 The total amount of Nitrogen is calculated by adding up the nitrogen from inorganic fertilisers and the amount of nitrogen from organic fertilisers (AO manure) that contributes to the feeding of the crop.
 The amount of nitrogen from organic fertilisers (AO manure) that contributes to the feeding of the crop.
-The amount of nitrogen from organic fertilisers (AO manure) that contributes to the feeding of the crop is calculated by counting the amount of nitrogen of all types of organic fertilisers (based on data of analysis or standardized information of N content) multiplied by its working coefficient.
+The amount of nitrogen from organic fertilisers (based on data of analysis or standardized information of N content) multiplied by its working coefficient.
 The working coefficients are mentioned in Annex 5c.
 Phosphorous (P) fertilisation: The amount of P fertilisation (organic and inorganic fertilisers) is based on soil analyses of the field and the corresponding recommendation for fertilisation In case of high phosphate status of the soil, that leads to a recommendation of zero P fertilisation, it is allowed to apply a maximum of 50 kg P per ha per year at farm level from organic fertilisers.
 The soil analysis is maximum 4 years old and performed by an accredited laboratory in accordance with NEN-EN-ISO/IEC 17025.
-In addition, the company complies with any legislation on N and P fertilisation.
 Check whether soil analyses meet the established criteria Check registration/purchase receipts fertiliser suppliers Check records N and P Check if the fertilisation complies with the limit and whether the P fertilisation meets the recommendations based on soil analyses.
 Major x 5.5 Open-field soilless cultivation Emissions are being controlled with one of these measures: Irrigation and nutrition take place with a drip irrigation system and are adjusted to the demand of the crop.
 Only slow release fertilisers are being applied with a maximum N-supply of 300 kg/ha per year and maximum P-supply of 85 kg/ha per year (or 195 kg of phosphate).
 Crops are cultivated on a closed floor, on which drain water and precipitation are collected in a reservoir of at least 500 m3 per ha, that complies to these requirements: Irrigation takes place from this reservoir The reservoir has no overflow to surface water When the reservoir is full, the water collected on the field is transferred to surface water directly.
 Growing systems that do not collect precipitation (e.g. with a roof over a crop on cultivation gutters) need to comply with the criteria for drain water 6.16-6.20 for protected crops.
 Check visually and/or administratively whether the established criteria are met.
 Check whether it is credible that crop nutrition and irrigation are adjusted to the crop demand.
 Major x